Accepted? What's Next?

 Deferral requests are not routinely granted and have generally been provided only in rare and exceptional circumstances.

-Students whoa re enrolled in an undergraduate or graduate studies program at the time of application receive an admissions offer which is CONDITIONAL upon the successful completion of their graduate program by July 31 of the year of entry into the medical program (i.e. prior to the start of the medical program).
+Students who are enrolled in an undergraduate or graduate studies program at the time of application receive an admissions offer which is CONDITIONAL upon the successful completion of their graduate program by July 31 of the year of entry into the medical program (i.e. prior to the start of the medical program).
 It is expected that such students will apply during their last year of study since deferrals are rarely granted.